Babyshaqdos/DataWarriors/README.md

 Currently includes:

-A notebook for Introduction to R
+A notebook for use in Introduction to R for statistical analysis workshop

 CSV files used in R notebook